 and

 and, for every positive quantity $L$,

-\end{itemize} \end{proposition} In this statement, the very last conclusion is almost entirely redundant with the previous one (indeed according to the regularizing feature of the semi-flow the norm used to express convergence does not matter).
-The reason why this last conclusion is stated this way is that it emphasizes the fact that a property similar to \hypHomRight is recovered ``behind'' the travelling front.
-As can be expected this will be used to prove \cref{thm:1} by re-applying \cref{prop:inv_cv} as many times as required (to the left and to the right), as long as ``invasion of the equilibria behind the last front'' occurs.
+\end{enumerate} \end{proposition} In this statement, the very last conclusion is actually redundant with the previous one.
+The reason why this last conclusion is stated this way is that it emphasizes the fact that a property similar to \textup{(\hyperlink{hypHomRight}{\hypHomRightRef})} is recovered ``behind'' the travelling front.
+As can be expected this will be used to prove \cref{thm:main} by re-applying \cref{prop:inv_cv} as many times as required (to the left and to the right), as long as ``invasion of the equilibria behind the last front'' occurs.